canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 <!--
 This section MUST explain how the new feature will be tested.
 -->
-The new feature can be tested manually by applying an annotation on the machine/node, waiting for the process to finish by checking for the `k8sd.io/in-place-upgrade-status` annotation and then checking for the version of the node through the Kubernetes API e.g. `kubectl get node`.
+The new feature can be tested manually by applying an annotation on the machine/node and checking for the `v1beta2.k8sd.io/in-place-upgrade-status` annotation's value to be `done`.
 A timeout should be set for waiting on the upgrade process.

 The tests can be integrated into the CI the same way with the CAPD infrastructure provider.

 The upgrade should be performed with the `localPath` option.
 Under Pebble the process would replace the `kubernetes` binary with the binary provided in the annotation value.

 This means a docker image containing 2 versions should be created.
 The different/new version of the `kubernetes` binary would also be built and put into a path.

 ## Considerations for backwards compatibility
 <!--